jhb188/react-talk-sample-app/README.md

-# Writing a react app the right way
+# Writing a react app the "right way"

 ## Bootstrapping with [create-react-app](https://github.com/facebookincubator/create-react-app)
 - Created by Facebook